bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 ```
 I know it's unusual, but it's brief.

-We would have used a type definition:
+We could have used a type definition:
 ```cpp
 struct file_handle_traits
 {